LSOP St. Martin’s HomeReturn to Portfolio

 Originally accepting the role as owner’s expert construction advisor, CAM would have been precluded from constructing the facility.
-Throughout more than eighteen months of regularly scheduled design and planning meetings, CAM was an integral part of all discussions regarding programming, materials selections, budgets, cost analysis, parallel estimates and value engineering.
+Throughout more than 18 months of regularly scheduled design and planning meetings, CAM was an integral part of all discussions regarding programming, materials selections, budgets, cost analysis, parallel estimates, and value engineering.
 At CAM’s urging and advice, environmentally conscious materials and green building techniques were incorporated into the plans and program for the new structure.
-Plans for the new structure were halted at 100% design development drawings and the Little Sisters of the Poor elected to renovate their existing occupied facility – hiring CAM as the Design/Build Construction Manager at Risk for the project.
-This faith based home has required extensive pre-construction work to allow it to proceed to final design and construction – all completed at the originally quoted price.
-Multiple phases of construction have been added as contributions are received to allow the project to proceed.
+Plans for the new structure were halted at 100% design development drawings, and the Little Sisters of the Poor elected to renovate their existing occupied facility, hiring CAM as the Design/Build Construction Manager at Risk for the project.
+This faith-based home has required extensive pre-construction work to allow it to proceed to final design and construction, all completed at the originally quoted price.
+Multiple phases of construction have been added as contributions have been received to allow the project to proceed.

 CAM aided the Sisters in preparation of an RFP for design services and selection of the team to complete this multi-year, multi-phased project.
-Providing for independent and assisted living needs, as well as those requiring skilled nursing care, with a convent for the Sisters themselves, while constantly evaluating cost and durability, has proven to be a challenge to which CAM rose quickly.
+Challenges that CAM has overcome during this project include providing for independent and assisted living needs as well as those requiring skilled nursing care, with a convent for the Sisters themselves, while constantly evaluating cost and durability.

-Like many faith-based retirement communities, St. Martin’s Home includes a chapel, an auditorium, dining rooms, a commercial kitchen and laundry, administrative areas – in this case quite extensive, a medical suite, offices for Social Services and physical therapy, a publication office, and a planned “Main Street” area which contains resident amenities such as a game room, beauty salon and gift shop.
+Like many faith-based retirement communities, St. Martin’s Home includes a chapel, an auditorium, dining rooms, a commercial kitchen and laundry, administrative areas that were quite expensive, a medical suite, offices for Social Services and physical therapy, a publication office, and a planned “Main Street” area, which contains resident amenities such as a game room, beauty salon, and gift shop.
 Construction costs for the complete renovation project are estimated at approximately $25 million.